 - Builds public-private partnerships for the preservation and conservation of our historic sites and surrounding areas while enhancing the infrastructure that interprets them.

 - Develops imaginative, collaborative, and inclusive programming that can link Revolutionary era ideas with civic education and engagement.

 - Augments the Commonwealth’s position for economic development through cultural tourism.

-Revolution 250 operates under the fiscal leadership of the Massachusetts Historical Society.
-Its operations are overseen by the volunteer advisory committee listed below.
+Revolution 250 operates as a private, not-for-profit, 501c3 organization.
+Its operations are overseen by an elected Board of Directors and the volunteer advisory committee listed below.